 Resources procured under this authorization may also count towards future procurement mandates or compliance requirements established by the Commission in this proceeding.
-The IOUs shall submit Tier 3 advice letters for approval of contracts for resources procured according to this authorization, unless the contracts are otherwise authorized pursuant to another proceeding before the Commission where another authorization vehicle is in place.
+The IOUs shall submit Tier 3 advice letters for approval of contracts for resources procured according to this authorization, unless they are utility-owned requiring applications, and unless the contracts are otherwise authorized pursuant to another proceeding before the Commission where another authorization vehicle is in place.
 For administrative efficiency, more than one contract may be presented to the Commission in a single advice letter submission.